DenisKurek/memoract/TECHNICAL_DOC.md

 ### 1. Task Management
 - **Add New Task**: Users can create tasks with a title, description, date, time, and a required completion method.
-- **Completion Methods**: Tasks can require QR code scan, geolocation, photo, or Face ID for completion.
+- **Completion Methods**: Tasks can require: QR code scan, geolocation, photo, or Face ID for completion.
 Each method has a dedicated setup flow.
 - **Task List**: Displays all tasks in a visually rich list, with gradient backgrounds and meta info.
 - **Task Deletion**: Users can delete tasks with a confirmation modal.

 ### 2. Notifications
-- **Scheduled Reminders**: When a task is created, a local notification is scheduled to remind the user at the specified time.
+- **Scheduled Reminders**: When a task is created, a notification is scheduled to remind the user at the specified time.
 - **Deep Linking on Notification Tap**: Tapping a notification navigates directly to the relevant task detail screen using the task ID.
-- **In-App Notification Handling**: Custom hook (`useNotificationHandler`) listens for notification responses and performs navigation.

 ### 3. Navigation
 - **Tab Navigation**: The app uses a tab-based layout for main sections (e.g., Home, Task List).